 - The scheme is administered by volunteers.

-- Receipts are issued yearly for all payments.
+- Receipts are issued twice a year for all payments.

 - Recipients sign for their contribution.

 - The scheme is administered in Adelaide, Australia.